 Lavender needs well-drained, alkaline soil, full sun and limited organic matter added to the bed.
 Use a soil pH tester to determine if your soil is alkaline.
 To increase the pH level and increase alkalinity, add a small amount of lime around the base of the plants, or dig wood ash into the garden.
 Amend clay soil to allow for good drainage.
 Lavender is a drought-tolerant plant and the addition of mulches can increase dampness and promote fungal disease.

 Rooting New Plants

 Once the plant has finished blooming, take cuttings from stems without flowers.
 Remove the leaves from the bottom half of the stem and plant them in well-drained, fertile potting soil or garden-quality vermiculite.
 Mist the stems regularly and water well.
 The planted stems should root in less than a month.
-Transplant them into larger pots and once a good root system has developed, plant them in the garden.
+Transplant them into larger pots, and once a good root system has developed, plant them in the garden.

-Lavender blooms each year on new plant growth so pruning should occur early spring, before the stems begin to sprout.
+Lavender blooms each year on new plant growth, so pruning should occur in early spring, before the stems begin to sprout.
 Once green leaves become visible at the base of the plant, cut the lavender stems back by about one-third.
 Pruning helps to prevent the lavender plant from becoming overly woody and promotes healthy, new growth.
 Remove any damaged or dead wood stems at ground level.

-Pests and Disease
+Pests and Diseases